International Women’s Day (IWD) is a always time of reflection for me.

 a lot but are flat out than to spread these tasks throughout the week, but that is personal.
 I prefer to set out school clothes for the entire week at once, but some people prefer to set them out daily.
 Let them be.

-Pick and mix the school events you can attend.
+Pick and mix the school events you can attend, and of course, find a great day care if you have young kids, I chose the Teddy Kids Leiden day care, which for me is one of the best ones.
 Find suitable occasions to go in and do something with the kids – a craft, volunteer on a school trip or just to read a book.
 Find out, what your child would like the most, and work with the class teachers to organise it.
 I’ve gone in to school to do ‘volcano’ experiments – erupting model volcanoes with baking soda and coloured vinegar and bake cupcakes, prepare parfaits.

 On a final note, I will share one thing that has helped me on this journey of full-time work and full-time parenting – it is the realisation that I’m not alone in the challenges I face.